phi-grib/flame_ws/README.md

 Flame_ws provides a simple web interface for managing existing models and running predictions.

+Flame_ws is in active development and **no stable release has been produced so far**.
+Even this README is under construction, so please excuse errors and inaccuracies.

 ## Installing
 Flame_ws asumes that Flame is already installed and reachable in the *PYTHONPATH*.
 In development environments where Flame is installed in another location, the full path must be defined (hardcoded) at the top of file *flame_ws.py*.